 You could even let him choose his own accessories (perhaps from a pre-vetted selection) so he feels included in the process.
 Or maybe just leave it to something like his socks if you’ve already decided what you’d like him to wear.

 Given that he’s likely to grow out of new shoes in a few months, you won’t want to spend lots on a pair he’ll wear for one day.
 See if he already has a pair he can wear (like his school shoes) or consider letting him wear some smart sneakers he can wear again.
 If you do buy him new page boy shoes for the day, allow plenty of time for him to wear them in first.

 If you’re attending a wedding with a youngster, you don’t want to cause a stir by upstaging anyone in the wedding party.
-Hire a children’s suit for a wedding, ideally in a darker shade that won’t show up any stains after he’s rolled around in the grass or spilled a drink.
-Take your cues from the invite as to the colour scheme of the day and go for a different shade so he doesn’t look like the page boy.
+Hire a children’s suit for a wedding, ideally in a darker shade that won’t show up any stains after he’s rolled around in the grass or spilt a drink.
+Take your cues from the invitation as to the colour scheme of the day and go for a different shade so he doesn’t look like the page boy.